pingcap/docs/dr-secondary-cluster.md

 ## Troubleshooting

 If you encounter any problem in the preceding steps, you can first find the solution to the problem in [TiDB FAQs](/faq/faq-overview.md).
-If the problem is not resolved, you can [report an bug](/support.md).
+If the problem is not resolved, you can [report a bug](/support.md).